Not all types of PTSD are created equal.

 It helps both parties make sense of the negative, fear-based cycle of conflict.

 When the emotional memory of the trauma is front and center in a relationship, it prevents couples from realizing the deep attachment security they both long for.
-So it's imperative for therapists and couples to not only understand complex PTSD, but also to become informed about how it affects relationships.
+So it's imperative for couples to not only understand complex PTSD, but also to become informed about how it affects relationships.

 The C-PTSD diagnosis has the potential to help all relationship and marriage therapists develop more targeted interventions that will decrease fear and dissociation while increasing secure emotional co-regulation and trust.